 As for digitizing, well that’s another learning curve.
 This tutorial from Sewing in No Man’s Land explains the basic process of scanning and digitizing a paper pattern using Photoshop (regular version, not elements).

-My process is a lot like the one explained in that tutorial, but I use Adobe Creative Suite 5 (CS5) and iWork Pages (for Macs) to write my patterns.
+My process is a lot like the one explained in that tutorial, but I use Adobe Illustrator and Adobe InDesign to write my patterns.
 This is partly because of my background – working in a school where I was friends with the technology teacher, I learned to use Illustrator and Photoshop way before I started blogging because they were great tools (and available at school) to design show posters for the plays I directed.
-Pages is super easy to learn and export documents to PDF format; I use it to write the pattern instructions, and then I use Adobe Acrobat to combine those with the PDF file from Illustrator.
+InDesign I had to teach myself, but it wasn’t a huge learning curve and I use it to write the pattern instructions, and then I use Adobe Acrobat to combine those with the PDF file from Illustrator.

-The other reason I use Illustrator is that the more I learn about the software (and there is a pretty steep learning curve) the easier it gets for me, and the more shortcuts I have figured out.
+The other reason I use Illustrator is that the more I learn about the software (and there is a pretty steep learning curve) the easier it gets for me, and the more shortcuts I have figured out with regards to pattern drafting.
 For comparison, the Toddler Blazer – the first pattern I wrote – took me weeks because I was learning the specifics of using Illustrator for patterns.
 Last night I created a draft for a shirt and graded it to 8 sizes within a few hours.

 Hooray - you read the whole post!
 Wanna hang out more?
 Check out the best sewing pins with me on Pinterest, join our Facebook discussions, get your daily sewing fix and behind the scenes scoops on Instagram, and your weekly updates/free pattern access through the newsletter.